-Requirements
+Program Requirements

-Students who wish to major in special education must present documented evidence of having worked with handicapped children for 120 clock hours in school settings prior to taking the first practicum course.
+Prior to beginning the first practicum course, students must complete and document 120 hours of volunteer or paid work in a special education setting.
 This requirement, detailed in the department's undergraduate handbook, yields no academic credit.
-Three field experiences are required as part of the program.
-Three practica, SPED 310, SPED 320, and SPED 420 are required of all majors.
-Students also complete a 16-week senior field experience (EDUC 414).
-A grade point average of 2.5 is required to be maintained in the major and for entry to the field experiences.
+Four formal field experiences are required as part of the program.
+These include three practica, SPED 310, SPED 320, and SPED 420, and a 16-week student teaching assignment (EDUC 415).
+A grade point average of 2.75 must be maintained in the major for entry to the field experiences, and for eligibility for certification by the Department of Education.
 See the department for additional admission, retention, and graduation requirements.